markdumay/shelldoc-generators/README.md

 | :warning: This repository is a work in progress and references to ShellDoc, which has not been released to the public yet. |
 | --- |

-ShellDoc is a documentation generator for Shell scripts using extensible generators.
-This repository is a companion for the ShellDoc application and maintains the generic generators available for installation by ShellDoc.
+ShellDoc is a documentation generator for Shell scripts using extensible themes.
+This repository is a companion for the ShellDoc application and maintains the themes available for installation by ShellDoc.
 Visit the [main repository][shelldoc_repository] of ShellDoc for usage instructions.

 <!-- TODO: add tutorial deep-link